iamllcoolray/iamllcoolray/README.md

 ### Hi there! 👋

-I am a Computer Science student from Miami, FL.
+A Computer Science student from Miami, FL.
+Passionate about learning and solving problems.

-* 🔭 I’m currently working on a few small projects to develop a more in-depth understanding on the software engineering processes.
+* 🔭 I'm currently working on a Free Dictionary API wrapper in Perl.

-* 🌱 I’m currently learning how to develop games with the Godot Game Engine.
+* 🌱 I’m currently learning C++ to develop games using SDL2.

 <br>